pc9795/ds-algo-java/notes/geeks_for_geeks/ds/linked_list.md

 Merge sort in doubly linked list is same as Linked List; only prev pointers have to be updated.

-Circular linked list can be used in place of queue.
+Circular linked list can be used in place of geeks_for_geeks.queue.
 We can maintain a pointer to the last inserted node and front can always be obtained as next of last.

 ```cmd